iomete/iom-docs/docs/user-guide/sso-configuration-saml.md

 Once on the SAML configuration page, follow these steps to integrate SAML 2.0 with your identity provider (IdP):

-### 1. Retrieve the IOMETE Redirect URL
+### 1. Retrieve the IOMETE redirect URL

 On the SAML configuration page, you’ll find the **IOMETE redirect URL**.
 Copy this URL, as it will be required when setting up your application in the identity provider.

 <Img src="/img/user-guide/sso/saml.png" alt="SSO SAML configuration" maxWidth="500px" />

-### 2. Set Up IOMETE in Your Identity Provider
+### 2. Set up IOMETE in your identity provider

 In a new browser window or tab, proceed to your identity provider and create an application for IOMETE.
 Follow these steps:

-- **Go to your Identity Provider (IdP)**: Open your IdP’s admin console.
+- **Go to your identity provider (IdP)**: Open your IdP’s admin console.
 This could be services like Okta, Microsoft Entra ID, OneLogin, or others.
 - **Create a new client application**: When prompted, choose to create a new web client application.
 Use your provider's documentation for reference if needed.
-- **Input the IOMETE SAML URL**: In the SAML URL field (sometimes labeled as the `Redirect URL`), paste the IOMETE SAML redirect URL you copied earlier.
+- **Input the IOMETE SAML URL**: In the SAML URL field (sometimes labeled as the `redirect URL`), paste the IOMETE SAML redirect URL you copied earlier.
 - **Configure attribute mappings**: Ensure that the following fields are mapped in your IdP:
   - `username`
   - `email`
   - `firstName`
   - `lastName`
-- **Copy necessary information from your Identity Provider**: You will need to copy and save the following from your IdP:
+- **Copy necessary information from your identity provider**: You will need to copy and save the following from your IdP:
   - **The identity provider issuer**: This unique identifier is sometimes called the `Issuer URL` or `Entity ID`.
   - **The single-sign-on (SSO) URL**: This is the URL used to initiate SSO.
 It is sometimes called the `SAML endpoint`.
   - **The x.509 certificate**: This digital certificate is provided by your IdP to secure communication between IOMETE and your IdP.